Translation of the Final Fantasy IV Documents on Settings Book

 Nintou [Ninja Swords]

-Narrow Blades Crafted by the Eblana Culture
+Narrow Blades Crafted in the Spirit of the Eblana Culture

-A dagger-like short sword; widely carried as a self-defense weapon by the common folk of Eblana.
+A dagger-like short sword widely carried as a self-defense weapon by the common folk of Eblana.
 Since it's lightweight and easy to handle, it can also be thrown at the enemy.

 Makes Mincemeat of the Enemy in the Manner of Black Magic